mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS version, kernel version, NIC driver version, physical network devices (switches, load balancers and routers).
 Many times permutation of any of these components is helpful to narrow down the problem to a particular component before delving deeper into the analysis.

-One of the first actions I normally try is to try to reproduce with the latest kernel available (downstream in case of ```RHEL```), then the latest upstream kernel, also sometimes the latest kernel in ```net-next``` brnach of the linux kernel (which will become the next upstream linux kernel release) if there is any promising commit.
+One of the first actions I normally try is to try to reproduce with the latest kernel available (downstream in case of ```RHEL```), then the latest upstream kernel, also sometimes the latest kernel in ```net-next``` tree of the linux kernel (which will become part of the next upstream linux kernel release) if there is any promising commit.

 For ```RHEL```: